web-infra-dev/rsdoctor/CONTRIBUTING.md

 ### Add a Changeset

-Rsbuild is using [Changesets](https://github.com/changesets/changesets) to manage the versioning and changelogs.
+Rsdoctor is using [Changesets](https://github.com/changesets/changesets) to manage the versioning and changelogs.

 If you've changed some packages, you need add a new changeset for the changes.
 Please run `change` command to select the changed packages and add the changeset info.